DJodhun/DIA/README.md

   -Perform statistical analysis.
   -Find significant results.

 The results from this project showed that the Genetic Algorithm was superior to the A* Search Algorithm in all cases, having a higher average amount of dirt collected, using a t-test at the 5% significance level.
+Additionally, this was achieved in a faster run time.
+The results folder contains the boxplots illustrating the final results.